Or Women in the Apostle Paul’s Anthropology: the Image of God, Once Removed?

 Paul interprets the concept of the image of God in categories which have proven to be an embarrassment to modern sensibilities in general: namely, as an inherently bodily and gendered reality which, as Michael Lakey argues and we shall confirm, “presumes the metaphysical, viz. intrinsic, inferiority of women.”
 Given these inconveniences it is little wonder the text has proven a thorn in the side of scholars and laymen alike, often generating tortured explanations or being marginalized as unclear and limited in scope.
 (Adam’s Dust and Adam’s Glory: Rethinking Anthropogony and Theology in the Hodayot and the Letters of Paul, 105-106)⁸ᵃ

-However, similar comments have by others, too, for example Kari Elisabeth Børresen: “In contemporary biblical interpretation, there is an apologetical tendency to obscure the fact that Pauline texts clearly indicate women’s lack of creational God-likeness” (“Male-Centred Christology and Female Cultic Incapability: Women’s impedimentum sexus,” 481)—which prefaces her analysis of 1 Corinthians 11:3-9.⁸ᵇ
+Similar comments have been made by others, too, however.
+For example, Kari Elisabeth Børresen writes that “In contemporary biblical interpretation, there is an apologetical tendency to obscure the fact that Pauline texts clearly indicate women’s lack of creational God-likeness” (“Male-Centred Christology and Female Cultic Incapability: Women’s impedimentum sexus,” 481)—which prefaces her analysis of 1 Corinthians 11:3-9.⁸ᵇ

 If it’s at all possible to meaningfully speak of an empirical or at least quasi-empirical analysis of 1 Corinthians 11:7, what’s clear is that we certainly can’t find a way out of its implications on, say, syntactical grounds—try though some have.⁹ As Nathan Jastram rightly notes,